 My research interests lie with the theory and practice of literary translation; stylistics; exophonic, migrant and intercultural literature; and the translation of children's and young adult literature.
 My translation of Antoine Berman’s L’Âge de la traduction, Berman’s posthumously published commentary on Walter Benjamin’s ‘The Task of the Translator’, was published as The Age of Translation by Routledge in July 2018.
 I am part of a team of translators working on the translation of Henri Meschonnic's critical texts for a new reader of his work to be published by Edinburgh University Press in 2019.

 Teaching and supervision

 I welcome proposals for research projects on any aspect of the theory and practice of literary translation, as well as projects focusing on exophonic, migrant and intercultural literature, and on aspects of children's and young adult literature (in particular translation, style, themes of migration and nation, and comparative children's literature).
-I am currently supervising PhD projects on the translation of gender and sexuality in the contemporary Taiwanese novel, on Borges and the influence of translated crime fiction in Argentina, on transgenderism and AVT, and on multimodal approaches to the translation of post-2003 Iraqi satire, the translation of musicality in the writings of James Joyce, and on L2 translation as an exophonic writing practice.
+I am currently supervising PhD projects on the translation of gender and sexuality in the contemporary Taiwanese novel, Borges and the influence of translated crime fiction in Argentina, transgenderism and AVT, multimodal approaches to the translation of post-2003 Iraqi satire, the translation of musicality in the writings of James Joyce, and on L2 translation as an exophonic writing practice.

 - Interview with Maureen Freely. "'Translators are the jazz musicians of the literary world': translating Pamuk, literary translation networks and the changing face of the profession."
 The Translator, 23.1 (2017), 95-105.